Members

 Co-opted Governor

 Ian has lived locally most of his life and is passionate about the stewardship of the schools in the Federation.
-With Ian joining the Board of Governors and his children at Bushey and Oxhey Infant school and Bushey Manor Junior School, four generations of his family have now been involved in our two schools.
+With Ian on the Board of Governors and his children at our schools, four generations of his family have now been involved at our schools.

-Professionally, Ian is a Chartered Accountant, a member of the Institute of Chartered Accountants in England and Wales (ICAEW) and a Director of a “Big 4” accountancy firm (KPMG) and so brings considerable financial and analytic skills to the Board.
-He Chairs the Finance and Resources Sub-committee.
+Professionally, Ian is a Chartered Accountant, a member of the Institute of Chartered Accountants in England and Wales (ICAEW) and a Partner of a “Big 4” accountancy firm.
+Accordingly, he brings considerable financial and analytic skills together with an external view on strategic planning, control and governance to the Board.
+Having chaired the Finance and Resources Sub-committee, been Vice-Chair of the Governing Board, and acted in assorted link governor roles since 2019, in 2023 he became Chair of the Federation Governing Board as part of a managed transition.

 Mary Ann Cooper